intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#9xx - The Emergency Rules
 ====

-\#901 - "Your All-Purpose Survival Kit: Improvise, Adapt, Overcome"
+\#901 - Your All-Purpose Survival Kit: "Improvise, Overcome, Adapt"
+* A tip of the hat to [Marine Sgt.
+Thomas Highway (Clint Eastwood), Heartbreak Ridge (1986)](https://www.imdb.com/title/tt0091187/)

 \#902 - "Always know your exits"